Re-building the Economy to be Fit for a Renewable Future

 WATCH: Natural Power featured in our Webinar “40GW Solar Deployment by 2030”

-COVID-19 has provided the National Grid with a view of the future in terms of system operation while demand has dropped (to around 18GW capacity twice in recent weeks) and is running almost entirely on renewables.
-Overall, renewable capacity has increased dramatically in recent years, becoming Britain’s main power source during the first quarter of 2020.
+COVID-19 has provided the National Grid with a view of the future in terms of system operation while demand has dropped (to around 18GW capacity twice in recent weeks) and is running almost entirely on renewable energy.
+Overall, renewable energy capacity has increased dramatically in recent years, becoming Britain’s main power source during the first quarter of 2020.

 As an industry, we are committed to creating world-leading, competitive and compelling projects that are good for reaching targets, good for the supply chain, and ultimately good for the economy.

 “Renewable capacity has increased dramatically in recent years, becoming Britain’s main power source during the first quarter of 2020”